-The YWCA Spokane is the go-to place in the Spokane region for services that empower women and children.
+YWCA Spokane provides a lifeline for women and children in Spokane who are impacted by domestic violence, homelessness, and unemployment.
 To meet the identified needs in our community, we focus our work in 3 main areas:

 - Domestic violence survivor services including safety planning, counseling, housing, and legal services;